bingcicle/bingcicle.github.io/src/md/ziggifying-kilo.md

 and the failure case where an error message is written to the status message is also handled in the same function.

+Of course in such a trivial example, the logic is still relatively easy to reason about, but when the codebase naturally becomes larger in a project, this indirection is simply an unnecessary part of the language that results in shooting yourself in the foot.

 Contrast this with *gram* above, where it's a pretty clear linear flow with coupled resource creation/cleanup and error handling.
 Setting the status message within this function only happens if this succeeds, otherwise we simply catch and return the error in order to set the status message higher